 When you have received the “Connected” status confirmation, it’s time to test out the connection.
 Pick up the telephone handset connected to the OBi device and dial an outgoing number.
 You could try out the Time-of-Day number again, (303) 499-7111, or dial a friend and gush about how much money you will be saving by never paying a landline phone bill again.

-Although this step is optional in-so-far as you don’t need to complete it for your OBi-to-Google-Voice setup to serve up free phone calls all year long, we highly recommend completing it.
+Although this step is optional insofar as you don’t need to complete it to get free phone calls all year long, we highly recommend going through this process.
 While most of us, thankfully, will never need to use 911, adding on E911 service to your VoIP setup is cheap peace of mind.

 To set up your auxiliary Anveo line, return to the Device Configuration page within the OBi web portal.
 In the Configure Voice Service Providers (SP) section click on the blue Anveo E911 Sign-Up box.
 On the next page select SP2 Service in the drop-down menu and click Next.
 Select “I want a new Anveo E911 for my OBi”.
 Enter the CAPTCHA and then fill out the address form (this is not the billing address, but the physical location of the phone).
 After confirming the address of the phone you will plug in your billing address and set up a password.